-The convictions are alarming for the lack of evidence of wrongdoing and constitute violations of the rights of human rights defenders and the rights to freedom of expression and freedom of association and assembly.
-The 1999 UN Declaration on Human Rights Defenders (see here) guarantees the rights to hold meetings or peaceful assembly (Article 5), to “know, seek, obtain, receive and hold information about all human rights” (Article 6) and to “participate in peaceful activities against violations of human rights” (Article 12).
-Prior to Friday’s judgment, the UN Special Rapporteur on the Situation of Human Rights Defenders, Mary Lawlor, expressed alarm at the lack of evidence of any criminal acts in the indictment (see here).
-In a message endorsed by the UN Special Rapporteurs on human rights and countering terrorism, expression, and assembly and association, Lawlor commented:
+The convictions are alarming for the lack of evidence of wrongdoing presented to the court.
+They constitute clear violations of the rights of human rights defenders and the rights to freedom of expression and freedom of association and assembly.
+The 1999 UN Declaration on Human Rights Defenders (see here) guarantees the rights to hold meetings or peaceful assembly (Article 5), to “know, seek, obtain, receive and old information about all human rights” (Article 6) and to “participate in peaceful activities against violations of human rights” (Article 12).
+Prior to Friday’s judgment, the UN Special Rapporteur on the Situation of Human Rights Defenders, Mary Lawlor, expressed alarm at the lack of evidence of any criminal acts (see here).
+In a message endorsed by the Special Rapporteurs on human rights and countering terrorism, expression and assembly and association, Lawlor commented:

 “If any of the 11 human rights defenders receive a guilty verdict, Turkey is sending a message that no one is fully free to stand up for human rights in the country.”

-The UN Working Group on Arbitrary Detention has already held that detention for using ByLock violates the right to freedom of opinion and expression under Article 19 of the Universal Declaration of Human Rights and Article 19 of the International Covenant on Civil and Political Rights.
+Turkish judicial practice in this respect is in clear breach of international human rights law.
+The UN Working Group on Arbitrary Detention has held that detention for using ByLock violates the right to freedom of opinion and expression under Article 19 of the Universal Declaration of Human Rights and Article 19 of the International Covenant on Civil and Political Rights.
 The Working Group’s findings in the case of Muharrem Gençtürk (see here), a former Associate Professor of Commercial Law at Akdeniz University in Antalya, are equally applicable to the conviction of Taner Kılıç:

 “The Government has made detailed submissions about how this application was used by the FETÖ/PDY terrorist organization.
 However, the Working Group observes that while these explanations are rather broad and relate to the general usage of ByLock by FETÖ/PDY, they do not provide any detailed explanation as to how the alleged used of this application by Mr. Gençtürk could be equated with a criminal act (…).
 The Working Group notes the failure on the part of the Government of Turkey to show how the mere use of such a regular communication application as ByLock by Mr. Gençtürk constituted an illegal criminal activity.
 In fact, it appears to the Working Group that even if Mr. Gençtürk did use the ByLock application, an allegation that he denies, it would have been mere exercise of his right to freedom of expression.”

-Friday’s convictions show the Turkish courts disregarding basic legal principles and Turkey’s international human rights obligations.
-Turkish prosecutors and judges appear free to construct illegality at will.
-The defendants are free pending the outcome of appeals.
-With fellow human rights defender Osman Kavala in prison despite calls for his immediate release (see here), there is little evidence Turkish authorities might back down from their campaign against human rights defenders and civil society.
+Friday’s convictions bear the same rejection of basic legal principle and of Turkey’s international human rights obligations y the judiciary.
+Turkish prosecutors and judges appear free to construct illegality and to criminalise at will.
+The defendants are free pending the outcome to their appeals.
+With Osman Kavala in prison in spite of the demands of the European Court of Human Rights (see here), however, there is little evidence Turkish authorities might back down from their campaign against human rights defenders.